PalisadeResearch/pass-interview/README.md

 You can modify the first message sent to the AI agent by editing the `connectConversation` function in `src/pages/ConsolePage.tsx`.

-# Setup Pipewire Audio Devices
+# Setup Linux Audio Devices

+There are two major audio device services under Linux: PulseAudio and Pipewire.
+This guide will cover Pipewire, the more modern audio server.

+## Pipewire

-Assuming you are using a linux machine with pipewire, you can setup the audio devices by running the following command:
+Pipewire is a modern audio server that allows you to create virtual audio devices and is the default audio server for many common Linux distributions (e.g., Arch, Fedora 34+, Manjaro, Ubuntu 22.04+).
+If your system is running Pipewire, you can set up the audio devices by running the following command:

 ```bash
  cat > ~/.config/pipewire/pipewire.conf.d/99-virtual-devices.conf << EOF